Today's Best Tech Deals

 The auxiliary power adapter has two USB ports.
 The USB cable Garmin supplies is data-capable (some are power-only) and can be used to connect the Dash Cam Mini to your computer for offloading photos.
 Note that when attached as a USB mass data device, the camera stops functioning.

 Hallelujah!
 Garmin has fixed the stabilization issue that plagued last year’s cameras.
 In fact, this new generation now produces some of the most stable video in the business.
 The fisheye effect from the 140-degree lens is minimal, and detail is quite good, as is color.
-Night video was also very good thanks to the Sony STARVIS sensor.
+Night video from the Sony IMX323 sensor was also quite good.
 My main complaints are that the day video appears just a tad overexposed in bright sunlight, and there’s a little more headlight flare than I’d like.
 It’s still more than adequate for most jobs.

 As you can see in the night shot below, the Dash Cam Mini shows a lot of detail in the surrounding area, though it has a slight orangeish cast that’s not the reality of the location shown.
 Note that my windshield wasn’t as clean as it could’ve been that night, which created most of the defects, including flare in the house lights.